elieclnk/elie.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
-I'm Elie Celnikier, a Machine Learning Engineer at the intersection of Neuroscience and AI.
+I'm Elie Celnikier, a Machine Learning Engineer working at the intersection of Neuroscience and AI.
 My passion lies in decoding human-based signals, particularly those related to movement and cognition.
-Currently, I'm Head of Data Science at Evolution Devices, where I apply machine learning techniques to analyze gait patterns.
-Our goal?
-To enhance mobility and improve quality of life for individuals facing movement challenges.
-Excited about the future of brain-machine interfaces?
-Let's connect and explore how we can shape the next generation of neurotechnology together!